Area of Australia - States and Territories

 |New South Wales||10.4||801 137||13||801 150|

 |Victoria||3.0||227 038||406||227 444|

 |Tasmania||0.9||64 519||3882||68 401|

 |Australian Capital Territory||< 1||2358||—||2358|

 *Australian Capital Territory

 Calculations on Australia’s area are based on data explained in Geoscience Australia’s GEODATA Coast 100K 2004 page.
+Calculations are based on GDA_1994_Australia_Albers projection.
 The data is nationally uniform, is sourced primarily from the 1:100 000 scale National Topographic Map Series and is the most authoritative data source currently available to calculate the area of Australia.